 Years of Experience

-Average pay is $16.31 per hour for those with five to nine years of experience.
-The greater proportion of employees (41 percent) report one to four years of experience and bring home median pay of around $15.05 per hour.
+Average pay is about $19.48 per hour for those with five to nine years of experience.
+Overall, the greater share of St. Luke's Hospital folks have one to four years of experience and earn an average $17.65 per hour.

 Certifications and Degrees

 Pediatric Advanced Life Support Specialists receive bigger paychecks ($31.99 per hour) than those without credentials.
 Regarding pay and education, St. Luke's Hospital pays those with a Master of Physical Therapy (MPT) the most — around $37.34.

 Employees who count Intensive Care Unit among their skills enjoy higher pay; the median for this group is approximately $24.96 per hour.
 A common skill in St. Luke's Hospital's work force is Customer Service; about a sixth of survey participants report using it on the job.
 Employees also tend to round out their skills sets with Acute Care, Phlebotomy, and Telemetry.

 Company compensation for vacation days and sick leave is awarded to only one in four workers.
 With an eye toward the future, St. Luke's Hospital offers several choices in retirement planning such as a 401(k) plan and a 403(b) plan.
 Most survey participants report having health insurance, and a fair number of employees report having dental coverage.
 Some other advantages of working at St. Luke's Hospital are life insurance, tuition reimbursement, and 401(a).